Reviews You Can Rely On

 Our Analysis and Test Results

 This budget masticating juicer has many copycats on the web, and for a good reason.
 The original Aicok, around longer than all the other lookalikes, is one of the cheapest masticating models you can find that also performs decently.
-While not the best for hard and soft produce, this is worth a gander if your main focus is juicing leafy greens.
+While not ideal for hard and soft produce, this is worth a gander if your main focus is juicing leafy greens.

 aicok slow masticating juicer - the aicok slow masticating juicer.